Welcome

 Hello, I’m Elizabeth.
 For the past 20 years I’ve worked in international community work, publishing, local politics, and personal development.
 I’ve been an editor at Resurgence and Ecologist Magazine (the UK’s longest-running environmental magazine), and I’ve led a charity that works around the world.
 I’m a qualified coach, and a hillwalking guide — I use these skills to support individuals and organisations.
 I was an elected District Councillor in rural Devon up until May 2023 — my four-year term ended two days before I gave birth to my daughter.

 I want to write truthfully in murky times, to be ok talking about my soul and heart and what matters, and to help others do the same.
 I want to think about and reject what diminishes our humanity and instead find and share what makes it sing.
-I think imagination, love, relationships, faith, beauty and other things that are often not taken seriously in decision-making spaces can help wake us up and walk us home.

 Or, for £4 a month (or £30 a year) you can support my work more practically (I so appreciate this, as a mother working around the edges of motherhood).
 In addition to free posts, paid subscribers receive: